 From time to time, we are named a defendant in legal actions arising out of the normal course of business.
 We are not a party to any pending legal proceeding other than ordinary, routine litigation incidental to our business.
 We do not believe that any of our pending litigation will have a material impact on our business.
-We maintain comprehensive general product liability insurance against risks arising out of the use of our products sold to customers through our wholly-owned New York State captive insurance subsidiary of which we are the sole policy holder.
+We maintain comprehensive general product liability insurance against risks arising out of the use of our products sold to customers through our wholly owned New York State captive insurance subsidiary of which we are the sole policy holder.
 The per occurrence limits on the self-insurance for general and product liability coverage were \$2,000,000 from inception through fiscal 2003 and \$3,000,000 for fiscal 2004 and thereafter.
 In addition to the per occurrence limits, our coverage is also subject to an annual aggregate limit, applicable to losses only.
-These limits range from \$2,000,000 to \$6,000,000 for each policy year from inception through fiscal 2019.
+These limits range from \$2,000,000 to \$6,000,000 for each policy year from inception through fiscal 2020.
 We obtain additional insurance coverage from independent insurers to cover potential losses in excess of these limits.

 Like many industrial manufacturers, we are also involved in asbestos-related litigation.
-In continually evaluating costs relating to our estimated asbestosrelated liability, we review, among other things, the incidence of past and recent claims, the historical case dismissal rate, the mix of the claimed illnesses and occupations of the plaintiffs, our recent and historical resolution of the cases, the number of cases pending against us, the status and results of broad-based settlement discussions, and the number of years such activity might continue.
+In continually evaluating costs relating to our estimated asbestos-related liability, we review, among other things, the incidence of past and recent claims, the historical case dismissal rate, the mix of the claimed illnesses and occupations of the plaintiffs, our recent and historical resolution of the cases, the number of cases pending against us, the status and results of broad-based settlement discussions, and the number of years such activity might continue.
 Because this liability is likely to extend over many years, management believes that the potential additional costs for claims will not have a material effect on the financial condition of the Company or its liquidity, although the effect of any future liabilities recorded could be material to earnings in a future period.

 The Company believes that a share of its previously incurred asbestos-related expenses and future asbestos-related expenses are covered by pre-existing insurance policies.
-The Company has engaged in a legal action against the insurance carriers for those policies to recover these expenses and future costs incurred.
-When the Company resolves this legal action, it is expected that a gain will be recorded for previously expensed cost that is recovered.
-During fiscal 2019 and fiscal 2018, the Company received settlement payments \$484,000 and \$2,362,000, respectively, net of legal fees, from its insurance carriers as partial reimbursement for asbestos-related expenses.
+The Company has been engaged in a legal action against the insurance carriers for those policies to recover past expenses and future costs incurred.
+In March of fiscal 2020, the Company came to a tentative agreement with the insurance carriers to settle its case against them for recovery of past and cost-sharing for future asbestos-related legal defense costs.
+The settlement is subject to mutual agreement of the terms and conditions in a coverage in place agreement.
+The terms of the tentative settlement require the carriers to pay gross defense costs prior to retro-premiums of 65% for future asbestos-related defense costs subject to an annual cap of \$1,650,000 for claims covered by the tentative settlement.
+In addition, a payout of approximately \$2,650,000 is expected to be received for past defense costs which will be reduced by contingent legal costs.
+Further, it is expected that the insurance carriers will accept coverage for indemnity on all covered cases.
+Estimates of the future cost sharing have been included in the loss reserve calculation as of March 31, 2020.
+The settlement is expected to be finalized in fiscal 2021.
+Prior to the settlement agreement, during fiscal 2020 and fiscal 2019, the Company received settlement payments of \$381,000 and \$484,000, respectively, net of legal fees related to the insurance recovery, from its insurance carriers as partial reimbursement for asbestos-related expenses.
 These partial payments have been recorded as gains in cost of products sold.
-The Company is continuing its actions to recover further past costs and to cover future costs.